beefupinetree/dsnd-finding-donors/README.md

 * How do these five features compare to the five features you discussed in **Question 6**?
 * If you were close to the same answer, how does this visualization confirm your thoughts?
 * If you were not close, why do you think these features are more relevant?

-**Answer:**

-I guessed three of the five features correctly.
-I believe I was more concerned with the features causing wealth rather than being indications or correlations with wealth.
-So of course, the more hours you work per week, the more money you will make.
-Being married is correlated with age too, since married people are usually older.
-However, I wasn't expecting the impact of these two variables on income to be this important.

 ### Feature Selection
 How does a model perform if we only use a subset of all the available features in the data?
 With less features required to train, the expectation is that training and prediction time is much lower — at the cost of performance metrics.
 From the visualization above, we see that the top five most important features contribute more than half of the importance of **all** features present in the data.
 This hints that we can attempt to *reduce the feature space* and simplify the information required for the model to learn.
 The code cell below will use the same optimized model you found earlier, and train it on the same training set *with only the top five important features*.